- Flying to Kenya

 All ground transportation during the program days and flights to/from the Borana Conservancy from Nairobi are included in your registration and will be booked by EO.

 Arriving: Upon arrival to the airport, you will be assisted by a representative to clear customs & immigration.
-Transportation from the airport to Tamarind Tree Hotel will be provided and guest arrival and check-in will take place at 3:00 p.m.
+Transportation from the airport to Tamarind Tree Hotel will be provided for flights arriving 21-22 September and guest arrival and check-in will take place at 3:00 p.m.
 Sunday, 22 September at the hotel.

 EAT (East African Time) UTC/GMT +3 hours